gangz/Tetris/IoP_Tetris.md

     But, .
 The shape can move to any place. so we should have a new class which could found it already moved to border.

 21. Add collision detector interfaces.
+I also found that NullObject play a key role in the IoP programming.

 22. (Because the Null object already play a role of collision detector stub, it is not necessary to mock the collision interface -- low risk).